obsidianmd/obsidian-help/en/Customization/Appearance.md

 ### Base theme

 Obsidian comes with two base themes, light and dark.
-This option sets the default color scheme your theme will use to either display its light or dark mode version.
+This option sets the default color scheme your theme uses to either display its light or dark mode version.

 ### Custom theme